2023 Solar Incentives Guide for Northbridge, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage people to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-Solar incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the state of Massachusetts and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives encourage people to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered federally, while others are handled by the state of Massachusetts or your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if your solar system produces over a specified (generally small) amount of electricity.
-Performance-based incentives are typically handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled by your state government.
+Once your solar system meets a predetermined threshold (generally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
+The money you make from the sale is generally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Northbridge solar panel installation expert directly.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Northbridge solar panel installation expert with your questions.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these might include tax credits, rebates and more.
-These incentives may be given out by your county or municipality, or by the Massachusetts government.
-Some incentives may be ongoing, while others are available for a limited time.
+In addition to federal solar incentives, there are often also state ones.
+Tax credits, rebates and more can be offered at a more local level.
+These incentives might be provided by your county or municipality, or by the Massachusetts government.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Northbridge